|Alma Mater:||Suez Canal University (Egypt)|

 Three Crimson earned All-EIVA honors as a result of the team’s success, including senior Jones (first team), freshman DJ White ’15 (first team) and junior Rob Lothman ’13 (second team).

-Last season, Ibrahim helped the Crimson continued on the road to success earning the program’s highest and second-ever national ranking on Feb.
+In 2013, Ibrahim and the Crimson continued on the road to success earning a national ranking on Feb.
 25 at No. 14 in the AVCA Poll.
-Harvard finished second at the EIVA postseason tournament and posted its third 18-win season that included the first program defeat of EIVA leader Penn State, 3-0, Feb.
+Harvard finished second at the EIVA postseason tournament and posted its third 18-win season that included the program's first defeat of EIVA leader Penn State, 3-0, Feb.
 15 and second victory over a ranked opponent under Baise.

-As a result of the team's success in 2013, four Crimson earned All-EIVA accolades, the most since the 1993 squad, including sophmore DJ White (first team), classmate Caleb Zimmick (second team), senior Rob Lothman (second team) and junior Kyle Rehkemper (second team).
-Lothman capped off his campaign in Cambridge as Harvard's all-time leader in assists (3,094) while White and Zimmick sit among the program's top 10 in five different statistical categories as sophomores.
+As a result of the team's success in 2013, four Crimson earned All-EIVA accolades, the most since the 1993 squad, including White (first team), classmate Caleb Zimmick (second team), senior Rob Lothman (second team) and junior Kyle Rehkemper (second team).
+Lothman capped off his campaign in Cambridge as Harvard's all-time leader in assists (3,094), while White and Zimmick moved among the program's top 10 in five different statistical categories as sophomores.